Dalby, Queensland: Local media

 There are two locally published newspapers, the Dalby Herald and Northern Downs News, as well as the Dalby Magazine.

-Dalby also has its own community radio station, 88.9 4DDD, which was founded on 26 January 1992.
+Dalby also has its own community radio station, 89.9 FM 4DDD, which was founded on 26 January 1992.

 Dalby receives most commercial and ABC radio and television services from Toowoomba, the nearest regional city.
 Local news stories from Dalby and other Western Downs communities are often featured on WIN News, a regional television news bulletin compiled in Toowoomba.